 In March 2010, we entered into a \$400,000 forgivable loan agreement with the City of Ames, Iowa and the Ames Chamber of Commerce, in order to help finance the construction of new facilities within the Ames city limits.
 In the absence of a default, there are no principal or interest payments due until the expected completion date for the project, which is March 10, 2015.
 The project calls for us to create or retain at least 70 full-time jobs located in Ames, Iowa as of March 10, 2012 and to create or retain at least 150 full-time positions located in Ames, Iowa as of March 10, 2015.
-The agreement also calls for us to enter into a five-year building lease with option for extension for an additional five years of not less than 20,000 square feet within the corporate limits of the

-City of Ames by March 10, 2015.
+The agreement also calls for us to enter into a five-year building lease with option for extension for an additional five years of not less than 20,000 square feet within the corporate limits of the City of Ames by March 10, 2015.
 If, as of March 10, 2015, we have fulfilled the terms of the loan agreement, the loan will be forgiven.
 If on March 10, 2012 and March 10, 2015, we have failed to create or retain at least 70 full-time jobs and 150 full-time jobs in Ames, Iowa, respectively, we will be required to repay approximately \$3,100 per job not created or retained following the respective date.
-As of September 30, 2011, we had created or retained an aggregate of 72 full-time jobs in Ames, Iowa.
-As of September 30, 2011, \$300,000 of the total \$400,000 forgivable loan was advanced to us with the final \$100,000 pending certification to the City of Ames regarding the creation of a threshold level of jobs.
+As of December 31, 2011, we had created or retained an aggregate of 69 full-time jobs in Ames, Iowa, and prior to March 10, 2012, we had created or retained at least 70 full-time jobs in Ames, Iowa.
+As of June 30, 2012, \$300,000 of the total \$400,000 forgivable loan was advanced to us with the final \$100,000 pending certification to the City of Ames regarding the creation of a threshold level of jobs.
 In the event of default, including failure to repay any amounts under the loan when due, we will be required to repay the note including 6.5% interest per annum beginning at the date of default.

-We have not met the full job creation requirements of these loans as of the present date.
-If we cannot or do not comply with these and all other requirements under these loans, we may be obligated to pay principal and interest on these loans immediately.
+We have not met all the job creation requirements of the City of Ames loan as of the present date.
+If we cannot or do not comply with these and all other requirements under this loan, we may be obligated to pay principal and interest on this loan immediately.
 If we are unable to meet our obligations to service our debt and fund our business, we may be forced to reduce or delay capital expenditures, seek additional debt financing or equity capital, restructure or refinance our debt or sell assets.
 We cannot assure you that we would be able to obtain additional financing, refinance existing debt or sell assets on satisfactory terms or at all.